smancke/docker-intro/README.md

 RUN
 --------

-The `RUN` command allows to execute commands arbitary commands in the container, which modify the file system and produce a new layered container.
+The `RUN` command allows to execute commands arbitrary commands in the container, which modify the file system and produce a new layered container.

     RUN <command>

 It is common to tie related commands together into one RUN command, using shell magic.

 Example:

     RUN apt-get update && \
         apt-get install -y ca-certificates nginx=${NGINX_VERSION} && \